 Much of the data from the Statistical Bulletin is also included in CEIC

 Invest in China.
 Provides detailed data on FDI in China.
 First half is in Mandarin; but 2nd half in English.
 2011+

 Statistics of FDI in China.
 Very brief summaries of Chinese FDI.
 2003+ Best if viewed in Internet Explorer.

 China Global Investment Tracker.
 Created by created by conservative think tanks, the American Enterprise Institute and The Heritage Foundation.
 Tracks large Chinese investments and contracts worldwide (excluding bonds).
-Details are available on over 1100 attempted transactions -- failed and successful – valued at more than $100 million in all industries, including energy, mining, real estate, and transportation.
-Best if viewed in Internet Explorer.
+Includes nearly 4000 large transactions across energy, transportation, technology, property and other sectors, as well as more than 300 troubled transactions.

 Database of investment projects that involve the setting up of new capacities in India.
 Captures only those projects that entail a capital expenditure of Rs.10 million or more.
 Registration required from a Princeton IP.
 1995+.
 Includes domestic and foreign investment.

 Vienna Institute for International Economic Studies